dbertella/hector/src/content/index.md

 ---

-Hector wants to run.
+Hector wants to run
-But he’s never been too good at running.
+but he’s never been too good at running.
 Just a few more steps.
 But the snail is getting closer.
 ![page 12](../images/page12.png)